mkrish14/itcs6155_group14/README.md

 The **EDA Dashboard** has been created using **Google Datastudio**. (https://github.com/mkrish14/itcs6155_group14/blob/master/Deliverable_3/ExploratoryDataAnalysis.pdf)

-The data for plotting is stored in the *Google Cloud Storage Bucket*, which is later on imported to the DataStudio.
+The data for plotting is stored in the *Google Cloud Storage Bucket*, which is later on imported to the Google DataStudio.

 We have plotted three different plot to visualize the data:
 - **Line plot** (along with a trendline which is exponential).